 Peter H. Soderberg has served as a member of our board of directors since September 2012.
 Mr. Soderberg currently is the Managing Partner of Worthy Venture Resources, LLC., a company that seeks to add intellectual and financial capital to post start-up companies transitioning to an established national market presence.
 Beginning in 2006, Mr. Soderberg served as the President and Chief Executive Officer of both Hillenbrand Industries and Hill-Rom.
 In 2008, Hillenbrand Industries separated its two subsidiaries creating two, separately traded, public companies.
 Mr. Soderberg continued his role as President and Chief Executive Officer of the medical technology company, Hill-Rom Holdings, Inc. until 2010.
 Mr. Soderberg served on the board of Hillenbrand Industries/Hill-Rom from 2002 until his semi-retirement in 2011.
 Previously, he was President and Chief Executive Officer at Welch Allyn, a manufacturer of medical diagnostic equipment, for six years, and served as Group Vice President and Chief Operating Officer from 1993 to 1999.
 Prior to his role at Welch Allyn Mr. Soderberg's served 23 years at Johnson & Johnson, in a variety of operations, marketing and management positions, including President of Johnson & Johnson Health Management.
-His career also includes roles as President and Chief Executive Officer of an industrial technology company and the founder and President of a venture capital business.
-Mr. Soderberg currently serves on the board of directors of Greatbatch, Inc., a medical technology company.
+His career also includes roles as President and Chief Executive Officer of an industrial technology company.
 Mr. Soderberg previously served on the boards of Constellation Brands, Inc. and the Advanced Medical Technology Association.
 We believe he is qualified to serve on our board of directors because of his extensive industry, leadership and investment development experience.

 William W. Burke has served as a member of our board of directors since September 2015.
-Since December 2013, Mr. Burke has been a consultant to companies in the medical device industry.
-From November 2009 to December 2013, Mr. Burke served as Executive Vice President and Chief Financial Officer of IDEV Technologies, a developer of medical devices used by interventional radiologists, vascular surgeons and cardiologists that was acquired by Abbott Laboratories in 2013.
-From 2004 to 2007, Mr. Burke served as Executive Vice President and Chief Financial Officer of ReAble Therapeutics, a diversified orthopedic device company that was sold to the Blackstone Group in a going private transaction in 2006 and subsequently merged with DJ Orthopedics in 2007.
-Mr. Burke remained with ReAble until 2008.
-From 2001 to 2004, Mr. Burke served as Chief Financial Officer of Cholestech Corporation, a medical diagnostic products company.
-Mr. Burke currently serves on the board of directors of LDR Holding Corporation, a publicly traded company focused on designing and commercializing novel and proprietary technologies for the treatment of spine disorders, and Invuity, Inc., a publicly traded company using advanced photonics to provide surgeons with improved direct visualization of surgical cavities during minimally invasive and minimal access surgical procedures.
-We believe Mr. Burke is qualified to serve on our board of directors because of his business experience with other medical technology companies and his experience as chief financial officer of other companies, including other publicly traded companies.
+Since December 2013, he has been a consultant to companies in the medical device industry.
+He served as Executive Vice President & Chief Financial Officer of IDEV Technologies, a peripheral vascular devices company, from November 2009 until the company was acquired by Abbott Laboratories in August 2013.
+He was retained by Abbott through December 2013 to assist with post-acquisition integration.
+From August 2004 to December 2007, he served as Executive Vice President & Chief Financial Officer of ReAble Therapeutics, a diversified orthopedic device company which was sold to The Blackstone Group in a going private transaction in 2006 and subsequently merged with DJO Incorporated in late 2007.
+Mr. Burke remained with ReAble until June 2008.
+From 2001 to 2004, he served as Chief Financial Officer of Cholestech Corporation, a publicly traded medical diagnostic products company.
+Mr. Burke has served on the board of directors of LDR Holdings, a publicly traded developer of innovative spinal implants, since October 2013, and Invuity, Inc., a publicly traded developer of advanced surgical photonics devices, since May 2015.
+He also served as a member of the board of directors of Medical Action Industries, a publicly traded manufacturer of disposable medical products, from August 2004 to October 2014, when the company was acquired by Owens & Minor.
+Mr. Burke was selected to serve on our board of directors because of his business experience with other medical technology companies, and his experience as the chief financial officer of other companies, including other publicly traded companies.